redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

 ### Development installation

-If you wish to create a development installation of the Tuskar-UI, install as above first.
+If you wish to create a development installation of the Tuskar-UI, install as described above first.

 Next, turn off the running instance of the Tuskar UI: